How to Fix “Windows 10 Installation has Failed” Error?

 Accessing the rstrui menu

-2. If prompted by the User Account Control, click Yes to grant admin access.
+2. Click Yes if prompted by User Account Control for admin access.

-3. At the first screen of the System Restore wizard, click Next to continue.
+3. In the System Restore wizard, click Next.

 Show more restore points

-5. Click Finish to start the recording process.
-Your PC will restart and revert back to an earlier state.
-Once the process is complete, check if the “Windows 10 Installation has Failed” error is still occurring by repeating the action that caused it previously.
+5. Click Finish to begin the recovery.
+Your PC will restart and be restored to an earlier state.
+Verify if the “Windows 10 Installation has Failed” error is resolved.

 ABOUT THE AUTHOR